itsays-zqc/my-website/docs/examples/Active_Device/index.md

     "advanced": {"non_linear_solver": "Newton", "linear_solver": "MUMPS", "max_iterations": 50}})
 ```

+Description:

 The detailed property list of `OEDevice` solver can be found in the appendix.
 Here:

-`genrate`--Set the properties for optical generation rate
+- `genrate`--Set the properties for optical generation rate

   - `genrate_path`--It's set to `genrate_file_path`, which is `""`, an empty string.
 That means no optical generation rate is imported to the `OEDevice` solver.
 Therefore, the simulation is for dark current.
 And the rest properties in `genrate` is ineffective in this case

-`geometry`--Set the geometric parameters for the simulation region
+- `geometry`--Set the geometric parameters for the simulation region

   - `dimension`--It's set to `2d_x_normal`, which means the simulation is in the yz plane

-`general`:
+- `general`:

   - `norm_length`--It's set to `normal_length`, which is `20`, meaning that the size of the device in the third dimension is 20μm.
 That is to say its length in the x-direction is 20μm
   - `solver_mode`--It's set to `"steady_state"`, which means a steady state simulation

 <br/>